Editorial Standards

 - Standard mileage method, multiply your business miles by the IRS rate, 70¢ in 2025, then add parking and tolls.
 Keep a contemporaneous log with dates, starting and ending odometer readings, and business purpose.

-- Actual expense method, total gas, oil, repairs, insurance, lease or depreciation, then multiply by your business use percentage.
+- Actual expense method, total gas, oil, repairs, insurance, lease or depreciation, then multiply by your business use percentage (depreciation on passenger vehicles is capped by the §280F luxury-auto limit – on line 38 you enter the smaller of computed depreciation on line 35 or the cap-adjusted amount on line 37, not the full MACRS figure).
 Keep all receipts and a mileage log to support the business‑use percentage.

 One more guardrail, if you own the car, you must have used standard mileage the first year the vehicle was available for business to keep using it later.
-If you lease, you must stay with standard mileage for the entire lease term.
+If you lease, you must stay with standard mileage for the entire lease term (and a leased vehicle cannot use Part II Section D depreciation – any rental cost runs through line 24a with the lease inclusion amount subtracted on line 24b).

 Commuting vs business miles